openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 -   Percent cloud cover
 -   Number of days from the target date

 To expand the Landsat image, hover over one of the images and select :code:`Preview`.
-Click on the image to close the zoomed in graphic and return to the list of scenes.
+Click on the image to close the zoomed-in graphic and return to the list of scenes.

 To remove a scene from the composite, select the :code:`Remove` button when you hover over the selected scene.

 .. figure:: ../_images/workflows/area_estimation/remove_preview_scenes.png
-    :alt: Removing or previewing selected scenes.
+    :alt: Removing or previewing selected scenes
     :align: center

 .. figure:: ../_images/workflows/area_estimation/scene_preview.png
-    :alt: Scene preview screen.
+    :alt: Scene preview screen
     :align: center

-On the leftmost side, you will see **Available Scenes**, which are images that will not be included in the mosaic, but can be added to it.
+On the leftmost side, you will see **Available scenes**, which are images that will not be included in the mosaic, but can be added to it.
 If you have removed an image and would like to re-add it, or if there are additional scenes you would like to add, hover over the image and select :code:`Add`.

 -   Once you are satisfied with the selected imagery for a given area, select :code:`Close` in the lower-right corner.
 -   You can then select different scenes (represented by the circles) and evaluate the imagery for each scene.

 .. figure:: ../_images/workflows/area_estimation/select_scenes_1.png
-    :alt: Select scenes screen showing **1** available scene and **3** selected scenes.
+    :alt: Select scenes screen showing **1** available scene and **3** selected scenes
     :width: 450
     :align: center

-You can also change the composing method using the :code:`CMP` button on the lower right.
+You can also change the composing method using the :code:`CMP` button in the lower right.

 .. note::